shubh2565/Getting-and-Cleaning-data/CodeBook.md

-# Code book for _Getting and Cleaning Data_ course project
+# Code book for Getting and Cleaning Data course project

-The structure of dataset is explained in the *data* section, its variables in the *Variables* section.
+The structure of dataset is explained in the *data section*, its variables in the *Variables section*.

 ## Data